UNH-M-2022-Fall-COMP-730-830/Lab5/README.md

 ## Objectives
 - Learn how to use and implement Adapter Design Pattern.
-- Introduce the Open-Closed Principle.
+- Review the Open-Closed Principle.
 - Introduce the use of REST API.

 ## Instructions